finnp/first-provide-some-config/readme.md

 then never again.
 Useful for those single-purpose scripts where all you need to set is some minor config the first time.

+If the user runs the script again with the `--edit` flag, it will show questions again but prefill the saved values.
+The `--reset` flag will reset each value that is being accessed by the script.

 ## Usage

 ```js